Well, and good

 But she told me the whole truth about Asia before she died.

 She did not say anything, and I did not ask.

 The cradle?
 No, I do not have it.
 How come?

-I don't have it because I gave it to someone.
+I do not have it because I gave it to someone.

-That's right.
-After all those years.
-And I gave it away.
+That is right.
+I had it all those years, and I gave it away.

 Yes.
-It is true what they say.
-I made this cradle 60 years ago.
-For Asia.
+It is true.
+I made this cradle 60 years ago for Asia.

 The only reminder.

 Well.
-A lady came.
+A woman came.
 Nicely dressed.
 One could immediately see that she was foreign.

 She had some questions.
 So I told her about the cradle.
 I showed it.
 She wanted to buy it.
 But when she said she was a daughter of Asia, I just gave it away.